 Erany directs a Jessica Jones-worthy Look of Fury at Ren, who does his best to pretend he doesn’t see it.
 (Part of me is pleased.
-Initially, I had worried about whether they might be a couple, but thankfully, that doesn’t appear to be the—)
+Initially, I was worried about whether they might be a couple, but that doesn’t appear to be the—)

 “Um, yeah.”
 I fumble with my pants, struggling to pull them on over my undies.
 “Just a second, I’ll be—”

-“Hurry,” Ren calls as he walks out of the tent.
+“Hurry,” Ren calls as he exits the tent.

 I get my stuff together and rush out the door.

 As we walk through the encampment, I’m struck by the refugees’ ethnic diversity.
-Being San Franciscan, I was raised in a city that emphasized social justice and racial inclusion, so I’m well aware that Lord of the Rings, Game of Thrones, and Dungeons and Dragons are devoid of minorities.
+I was raised in San Francisco, a city that emphasized social justice and racial inclusion, so I’m well aware that Lord of the Rings, Game of Thrones, and Dungeons and Dragons are devoid of minorities.
 (Well, D&D had expansions like Al Qadim, Kara Tur, and Maztica, but they were solely for nerds like yours truly).
 Typically, anything fantasy hails from Western Europe, so it feels a little weird (in a good way) to see that Evermoor doesn’t hew to traditional mores.
-This bears investigating.

 “Gyrax.
 I’ve noticed the humans here are…uh…” I trail off, struggling to find the right terminology.
 “They’re not that different from what I saw on Earth.
 Racially speaking, that is.”

 Gyrax gives me an amused glance.
-“A little different than television fantasy—is that what you mean?”
+“A little different from television fantasy—is that what you mean?”

 “Yeah.
 I never saw diversity in swords and sorcery.
 Here, though, it’s an entirely different story.”

 “Good choice of words,” he says.
-“Because you’re right—the story is different.
-The short answer is: much of what you see is a collective hallucination.”
+“Because you’re right; the story—key-word story—is different.
+The short answer is that much of what you see is a collective hallucination.”

 “Say what?”
 I cock my head.

-“Your environment eventually responds to your deepest desires.
-Not just your personal world, but the world you share with others as well.
-That is the fundamental principle behind magic and creation.”
+“Your environment responds to your deepest desires.
+Not just your world, but the world you share with others as well.
+This is the fundamental principle behind magic and creation.”

 “So why haven’t I won the lottery?”
 I counter.